When putting together links, we wanted a way to do more with less effort when it comes to making your links go further.

 The solution we came up with is called Campaign Links.

-There were two main use cases that stuck out to us:
+Two main use cases stuck out to us:

 1. An easy way to update links in all emails with one change